LaumiH/GitLabRemoveMeFromGroupNotifier/README.md

 ## Showtime
 When you are absolutely sure that you don't destroy anything for good, it's time for the real prank.
 Simply type `python3 prank.py -group <group> -name <name>`, replacing `<group>` with the name of the GitLab group you want to be removed from, and `<name>` with the name you want to see in the "... was here" message.
 Have fun :)

+# Sidenote
+I wrote this project not out of spite, but to raise awareness.
+The group I wanted to be removed from belonged to my former project, which is located at a completely different part of the company, and not under my current employer.
+So I basically had (modifying!) access to a project from another company.

+By adding branches and merge requests, nothing is deleted or modified in a malicious way.
+CI (or, worse, CD) pipelines, if correctly configured, also must never pick up randomly named branches.
+It is possible that some embarassing situations come up, e.g., with project partner companies and the like.
+This is entirely among the intended effects this prank is designed to have.